jeffknupp/blog/in_progress/hardest_revisited.md

 `Manager` need to reside on the same physicall machine as the processes using the proxy objects.
 Of course, that means that using a `Manager` is slower than shared memory (even when everything is on the same machine).

+And now, with the state-sharing methods provided by `multiprocessing`, we've come full circle.
+The benefits of using separate processes for concurrency vanish.
+Once we introduce shared state, we are subject to all of the headaches associated with multi-threaded code.

+But there's a silver lining: we can actually make progress on multiple threads of execution simultaneously.
+Since a parent process doesn't share the GIL with its child processes, *all* processes can execute simultaneously (subject to the constraints of the hardware and OS).